mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 Out[9]: RandomForestClassifier(criterion='entropy', max_depth=4, n_estimators=200)
 ```

 Finally, the gradient boosting model.
-We set the maximum depth and the number of trees as for the random forest model (no defaults).
-The **learning rate** 0.1 is a typical one (no default).
-The deafult loss function (parameter `objective`) is the cross-entropy, so we specify nothing here, to make it simpler, focusing on the number of trees and their size.
+We set the maximum depth and the number of trees as for the random forest model (there is no default here).
+The **learning rate** 0.1 is a typical one (the default rate is 0.3).
+The default loss function (parameter `objective`) is the cross-entropy, so we specify nothing here, to make it shorter, focusing on the number of trees and their size.

 ```
 In [10]: from xgboost import XGBClassifier